galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 > {: .question}
 {: .details}

-## Check that the dataset concerns only one species
+## Check that the dataset contains only one species

 The second step of any Regional GAM data analysis is making sure to have a dataset of only one specific species that you will then be able to use.
 If you want to create a graph showing abundance evolution by years of several species, you will have to superimpose the graphs on one another.